Adahn/Project-CUBIOSIM/rk4/README.txt

     - Makefile: Configuration for compilation
                 In line: all: ./bin/repr_rk45
-                you can modify the name of the compiled program 'repr_rk45'
+                you can modify the name of the binary 'repr_rk45'

-    - bin: The compiled executable will be stored in this directory If you want to change the output directory, you can modify it in the Makefile
+    - bin: The compiled executable will be stored in this directory as well as the result of the simulation, in csv format.
+           If you want to change the output directory, you can modify it in the Makefile

     - inc: Includes following header files: